do-community/learning-labs/README.md

 ## Creating Content
 Content uses overall the same format of DEV.to posts, but the front matter is fluid and can be customized for your needs.

+All content should be organized into subdirectories inside `app/Resources/data`.
+The name of the subdirectory is used as content type, so right now we have:

+- `app/Resources/data/glossary` - glossary entries following the convention `name-of-term.md`.
+So the URL for these will be `/glossary/name-of-term`
+- `app/Resources/data/_p` - pages like "about".

+If you want to create a new content type, you just need to create a new directory there, and store your `.md` files for that content in there.

 ### Liquid Tags Currently Supported:

 - **DigitalOcean Tutorial (custom tag):**